Shaylin/wasm-zip/README.md

-# Doggy Bag
+# Wasm-Zip

 ## Introduction

-Doggy Bag is a Web Assembly library that allows you to generate a zip archive directly within memory in your browser.
+Wasm-Zip is a Web Assembly library that allows you to generate a zip archive directly within memory in your browser.
 No servers or filesystem access required.

 The bulk of the heavy lifting is done using the Rust programming language, with some input pre-processing handled by